FrancesCoronel/personal-website-v3/site/content/adventures/2012-01-14-op-smile-mission-training.md

 ## About

-Unfortunately I don’t have any pictures of me while speaking, but given that it was the first time I spoke in front of a large group of people and I was terribly nervous in the beginning, it's probably for the best.
+Unfortunately I don't have any pictures of me while speaking, but given that it was the first time I spoke in front of a large group of people and I was terribly nervous in the beginning, it's probably for the best.

 I will say though that I think I did pretty well with the hiccups.
 I worked really hard in making a compelling video that I could use as an example.
 I also had to make sure I was able to get an adapater at the last minute since I had wrongly assumed there would be one.
 I learned right there that I should always be prepared when presenting.